singhanmol007/AzureAD-DocsCollection/FederationWithKeyCloak/readme.md

 # Use KeyCloak as SAML 2.0 Identity Provider for Single Sign-On with Azure AD

 This document contains information on how to configure Azure AD in Azure Commercial Cloud (not Government, China or any other sovereign cloud) to use KeyCloak as SAML 2.0 compliant SP-Lite profile based as the preferred Security Token Service (STS) / identity provider.
-This scenario is usefull when KeyCloak is fully integrated in your environment and you are bound by compliance requirements to not use other federation services / security token services.
-The SAML 2.0 SP-Lite profile is based on the widely used Security Assertion Markup Language (SAML) federated identity standard to provide a sign-on and attribute exchange framework.
+This scenario is useful when KeyCloak is fully integrated in your environment and you are bound by compliance requirements to not use other federation services / security token services.
+The SAML 2.0 SP-Lite profile is based on the widely used Security Assertion Markup Language (SAML) as the standard for identity federation in order to provide a sign-on and attribute exchange framework.

 > **NOTE:** Microsoft is no longer testing 3rd party Identity Providers for compatibility.
 For a list of 3rd party IdPs that have been tested for use with Azure AD see the [Azure AD federation compatibility list](https://bit.ly/as-kc-008).